ack-solutions/expo-template/docs/design-standards.md

 - Forms must be clean, consistent, and easy to complete.
 - Use shared field components across the project.
 - Keep field spacing and alignment consistent.
+- If a new specialized field is needed, create a reusable component (for example: upload-related fields, specific list selectors, or autocomplete fields such as country and customer autocomplete).

-### Every form should include
+### Every form field should include

-- label
+- a clear label
-- input control
+- an appropriate input control
-- validation message
+- a validation message when invalid
-- optional help text when needed
+- optional helper text when needed

 ### Rules

 - Use React Hook Form-based shared field components.
-- Keep labels clear and short.
 - Show validation messages consistently.
 - Group related fields logically.
 - Do not create inconsistent one-off form layouts.